 Data were cleaned and analyzed using STATA version 17.
-Descriptive statistics summarized demographic characteristics, with categorical variables reported as frequencies and percentages.
-Due to the non-normal distribution of stress scores, medians and interquartile ranges (IQRs) were calculated.
-Univariable and multivariable linear regression analyses were conducted to explore associations between stress scores and demographic and health risk behavior variables.
+Frequencies and percentages were used to summarize demographic and health risk behaviors.
+Due to the non-normal distribution of stress scores, medians and interquartile ranges (IQR) were calculated.
+We used univariate and multivariable linear regression to explore associations between stress scores and demographic and health risk behavior variables.